 Employment relationships in India are governed by the constitution, treaties, statutes, judicial precedents, and collective and individual contracts.
 There are around 165 labor laws established by states, union territories and the central government.

-Additionally, Indian law regulates, and sometimes prohibits, the use of contract workers.
+Additionally, Indian law regulates, and sometimes prohibits, the use of contract workers via the Contract Labour (Regulation and Abolition Act), 1970 of India, also called the CLRA.
 Employers are required to register as a principal employer, and contractors are required to hold a license.

 Because of the complexity of employment laws in India, compliant employment contracts are an essential business need.
 As your employer of record and PEO in India, we can ensure that every contract, for every worker, meets all requirements.
 We can also provide you with guidance about cultural norms and hiring best practices and keep you up-to-date with employment regulations as they change.